Radnorshire: Geography

-In the east and south are some comparatively level tracts, including the Vale of Radnor, but much of the county is forest, moorland and low mountains, with the Cambrian Mountains running through the west of the county beyond Rhayader.
-The Radnor Forest is a slightly isolated dome of hills in the middle of the county near the village of New Radnor, and includes the highest ground in the county.
-Here is found the county top of Great Rhos, at a height of 660 m above sea level.
+In the east and south were some comparatively level tracts, including the Vale of Radnor, but much of the county is forest, moorland and low mountains, with the Cambrian Mountains running through the west of the county beyond Rhayader.
+The Radnor Forest is a slightly isolated dome of hills in the middle of the county near the village of New Radnor, and included what was the highest ground in the former county.
+Here is found the former county top of Great Rhos, at a height of 660 m above sea level.
 The Elan Valley contains several huge man-made reservoirs supplying water to Birmingham.
-The main rivers are the Wye, the Teme, the Elan and the Ithon.
-The Teme forms the boundary with Shropshire.
+The main rivers were the Wye, the Teme, the Elan and the Ithon.
+The Teme formed the boundary with Shropshire.

-The chief towns are Knighton, Llandrindod Wells, Presteigne and Rhayader.
-The backbone of local incomes is tourism, hill farming and the public sector such as care, education and road/public land maintenance.
-Sheep, dairy/cattle and poultry farming provide more revenue than crops which like much of Scotland, the Pennines and Wales receive more than national average precipitation and can be subject to late frosts.
+The chief towns were Knighton, Llandrindod Wells, Presteigne and Rhayader.
+The backbone of local incomes was tourism, hill farming and the public sector such as care, education and road/public land maintenance.
+Sheep, dairy/cattle and poultry farming provided more revenue than crops which like much of Scotland, the Pennines and Wales received more than national average precipitation and can be subject to late frosts.